sketchomania/googlekeepclone/README.md

 - Make Readme
 - search note, label
-- note modal close when clicked outside note modal (behavior)
 - docker integration
 - Cleanup functions, check where it can be used

 ### Web

 - { todo }
-  - add central asset source
+  - show label name on appBar when viewing particular label
   - check login valid for 1 hour only
 - { note }
   - features